kyliemegan24/HumaneSocietyCaseStudyFINAL/README.md

 about dogs, cats, employees, and locations related to our humane society.

 **Cats**: As a humane society employee, I want to access the cats in our database to update their information/add and remove cats so that our database can be most up to date.

+  - Get All Cats Form: As a humane society employee, I want to be able to view all the cats we have in our database from all locations so that we can assess our broader capacity
   - Get Cat Form: As a humane society employee I want to be able to find a cat in our database by id, so that I may view their other information quickly and easily.
   - Add Cat Form: As a humane society employee I want to be able to add a new cat to the database, so that it's information may be added to our database quickly and easily.
   - Update Cat Form: As a humane society employee I want to be able to update a cat's information, so that the database accurately reflects information about that cat.